Vibin Mohanan: International career

-Youth team
+Youth

 In June 2022, Vibin was included in the final 23-member squad of the Indian under-20 national team to participate in the 2022 SAFF U-20 Championship.
 He made his debut for the side on 27 July in a 2–0 loss against Bangladesh.
-He made four appearances in the tournamnet and helped his side to win the title for the fourth time in its history.
+He made four appearances in the tournament and helped his side to win the title for the fourth time in its history.
+In September 2023, Vibin was included in the squad of the Indian under-23 national team to participate in the 2024 AFC U-23 Asian Cup qualification.
+He made his debut against China on 9 September 2023 in a 2–1 loss.